-The Vizio Elevate has an Eco Power Mode that turns off the soundbar after a period of inactivity.
-However, if you don't enable this feature, the soundbar always stays on.
-Also, there's HDMI CEC support, so you can control some of the bar's basic functions using your TV remote.
+The Vizio Elevate has an Eco Power Mode that turns the soundbar off after a period of inactivity.
+However, you have to enable this feature, so the soundbar always stays on if the Eco Power Mode is off.
+There's HDMI CEC support, which lets you control some of the bar's basic functions using your TV remote.

 The Vizio Elevate soundbar comes in one color variant: Black.
 You can see the label for the model we tested here.

 If you come across another variant of this soundbar, let us know in the discussions.

 The Vizio Elevate soundbar is a 5.1.4 setup with a unique design that allows you to rotate the left and right sides of the bar to create a wide, focused soundstage.
 It supports Atmos and DTS:X content, which is ideal for movie fans.
 However, its bass-heavy sound profile isn't as neutral or balanced as some of the other bars we've tested, and it lacks a room correction feature, which is a bit disappointing for its premium design.

 The Vizio Elevate is a better soundbar than the Sonos Arc.
 The Sonos has a bright sound profile that lacks a bit of bass, especially compared the Vizio's bass-heavy sound profile.
 The Vizio supports DTS and DTS:X content and it has a Full HDMI In port that supports 4k passthrough, unlike the Sonos.
 However, we tested the Sonos as a standalone bar, so you can check out the Sonos Arc with Sub + One SL Speakers to compare its performance with its full setup.